 a Conceptual Add-on App for Amazon

-I recently completed my certification as an Object-Oriented UX (OOUX) Strategist, and this is my project for the class duration.
-Here, I go through the process of OOUX step by step in context.
+I completed my first certification as an Object-Oriented UX (OOUX) Strategist in 2021, and this is my project for the class duration.
+Here, I go through the process of OOUX, step by step, in context.

 I chose to do a project called GiftSync, which is an app that could interact with Amazon to track and recommend gifts for the important people in your life.
 The hypothesis is that the act of gift-giving, especially on a site as vast as Amazon, is a difficult process.
 On Amazon, you have to already know what you want to give and you have to time deliveries to dates on your own.
 An app that could combine potential recipient’s wishlists with Amazon’s vast data on products and reviews could be repurposed to help curate gifts.